 From Table~\ref{table:mnist-cost}, we can see that MS-LSTM has the same amount of parameters as MotionRNN, but the training resources required to train MS-LSTM are much lower than MotionRNN.
-Specifically, the memory occupation, FLOPs, and training time of MS-LSTM is about $\frac{1}{2}$, $\frac{1}{2}$, and $\frac{1}{6}$ of MotionRNN respectively, which is almost less than those of PredRNN.
+Specifically, the memory occupation, FLOPs, and training time of MS-LSTM is about 1/2, 1/2, and 1/6 of MotionRNN respectively, which is almost less than those of PredRNN.
 In addition, the quantitative experiments of MS-LSTM also surpassed MotionRNN (Table~\ref{table:mnist-metric}), which proves the significance of the introduction of spatiotemporal multi-scale structure.
-For example, compared to MotionRNN, the MSE of MS-LSTM is reduced by 11.7\% from 59.62 to 52.63.
+For example, compared to MotionRNN, the mean square error (MSE) of MS-LSTM is reduced by 11.7\% from 59.62 to 52.63.

-The example in Fig.~\ref{fig:mnist-demo} is challenging because there is a severe occlusion in the input sequence.
-Occlusion can be regarded as an information bottleneck, where the mean and variance of the spatiotemporal process change drastically, indicating the existence of high-order non-stationarity~\cite{wang2019memory}.
+The prediction task in Fig.~\ref{fig:mnist-demo} becomes extremely difficult due to the heavy overlap of digits 3 and 9 in input frames.
+The mean and variance of the video undergo drastic changes upon occlusion, indicating the presence of high-order non-stationarity in the sequence~\cite{wang2019memory}.
 The image generated by MS-LSTM is more satisfactory than other models, and the ambiguity is not obvious.
 In fact, we can't even tell the numbers in the last frame generated by other models.
-We can conclude that MS-LSTM shows more ability in capturing non-stationary changes of complex time-space sequences.
+We can conclude that MS-LSTM shows great ability in capturing the non-stationary dynamics of complex time-space sequences.